 We recommend booking a guided tour through Sagrada Familia.
-During the approximately 1.5 hours long tour you will learn much worth knowing and exciting about this impressive structure.
+During the approximately 1.5 hours long tour you will learn many interesting facts and exciting information about this impressive structure.
 A big advantage: with our skip-the-line tour you don't need to wait in line in front of Sagrada Familia.

 In the middle of the 19th century, José María Bocabella, president of the Holy Brotherhood, planned to build a church in Barcelona and dedicated it to the Holy Family "Sagrada Familia".
 He chose a property within the street grid in the former "Poblet" (small village), in today's Eixample district.